Katipunan: Discovery

-Alarmed by the stunning truth of the existence of a secret society, Fr.
-Gíl, accompanied by local Spanish authorities, searched the printing office of Diario de Manila and found incriminating evidence.
-They also found de la Cruz in possession of a dagger used in Katipunan initiation rites and some list of newly accepted members.
-After the arrest, Fr.
-Gíl rushed to Governor-General Blanco to denounce the revolutionary plot of the Katipunan.
+The Katipunan was discovered by Spanish authorities in August 1896 due to a testimony from one of its members, Teodoro Patiño.
+A report from the Guardia Civil Veterana states that he was prompted to disclose its existence to the police after divulging the organization's secrets to his sister Honoria.
+Concerned for her well-being, he hoped that she would use the information to ensure her safety in case the Katipunan went to war.
+According to the report, Honoria, who was staying at an orphanage run by the Sisters of Charity, told the Mother Superior what she had learned from Teodoro.
+The mother superior then arranged a meeting between him and Mariano Gil, the parish priest of Tondo.
+There, Teodoro confessed all he knew about the Katipunan.
+These included the organization's lithographic materials that were being kept in the lockers of the Diario de Manilas printing house.
+Alarmed by the stunning truth of the existence of a secret society, Gil, accompanied by local Spanish authorities, searched the printing office of Diario de Manila and found incriminating evidence.
+After the arrest, he rushed to Governor-General Blanco to denounce the revolutionary plot of the Katipunan.
 The Spanish unleashed a crackdown and arrested dozens of people, where many innocent citizens were forced to go to Fort Santiago.

 Patiño's alleged betrayal has become the standard version of how the revolution broke out in 1896.
 In the 1920s, however, the Philippine National Library commissioned a group of former Katipuneros to confirm the truth of the story.
 José Turiano Santiago, Bonifacio's close friend who was expelled in 1895, denied the story.
 He claimed that Bonifacio himself ordered Patiño to divulge the society's existence to hasten the Philippine revolution and preempt any objection from members.

-Historian Teodoro Agoncillo gives a differing version of events, writing that Patiño revealed the secrets of the society to his sister, Honoria, following on a misunderstanding with de la Cruz, another society member who worked with him in the Spanish-owned Diario de Manila periodical.
-Honoria, an orphanage inmate, was upset at the news and informed Sor Teresa, the orphanage madre portera, who suggested that Patiño tell all to Fr.
-Gíl.
-On August 19, Patiño told Fr.
-Gíl what he knew of the secret society.
-Fr.
-Gíl and the owner of the Diario de Manila searched the printing shop, discovering the lithographic stone used to print Katipunan receipts.
-After this discovery, the locker of Policarpio Turla, whose signature appeared on the receipts, was forced open and found to contain a dagger, the rules of the society, and other pertinent documents.
-These were turned over to the Guardia Civíl, leading to the arrest and conviction on charges of illegal association and treason of some 500 prominent men.

 In another version, the existence of the Katipunan became known to the authorities through Patiño, who revealed it to the general manager, La Font.
 Patiño was engaged in a bitter dispute over pay with de la Cruz and exposed the Katipunan to La Font, in retaliation.
 La Font led a Spanish police lieutenant to the shop and the desk of de la Cruz, where they "found Katipunan paraphernalia such as a rubber stamp, a little book, ledgers, membership oaths signed in blood, and a membership roster of the Maghiganti chapter of the Katipunan."